Hasty-Treebeard/DustOS/README.md

-# DUST Template - Example Programs and Development Guide
+# DUST OS - A modular user interface to enhance the DUST experience

 This repository contains example programs for DUST that demonstrate different patterns and use cases for smart entities in the game.